miorso/ai-labs/labs/10-prompt-injection/README.md

 **Can't find the injection?**

-- Search the file for "IMPORTANT SYSTEM UPDATE"
+- Search the file for "CRITICAL SYSTEM OVERRIDE"
-- It's in Pikachu's entry (Pokemon #025)
+- It's at the very beginning of the file, right after the welcome message
-- Look between the description and base stats
+- Look before Bulbasaur (Pokemon #001)

 **Professor Oak acts weird even with the secure solution?**